 Corporations or Organizations as author

 Corporate or organizational names cited as authors should be given in an abbreviated form or acronym.
 Use the initial letter of each part of the name or a readily recognizable abbreviation to create a shortened form for the in-text reference.
 This shortened form, within square brackets, becomes the initial element in the reference.

 If the author is not known or cannot be identified, do not use "anonymous".
 Cite the document in the text using the first or first few words of the title, followed by an ellipsis.

 In-text reference of multiple works by the same author

 When you cite multiple works of an author whose name is a part of a sentence, place the year in parentheses in chronological order, if you follow N-Y system.

 When two or more documents are cited together in parentheses, they should be cited in a chronologic order from earliest to latest.
 Those published in the same year should be sequenced alphabetically by author’s name.

 Works with no dates

-Sometimes with older publications or manuscripts as well as some web publications, it is not date associated with the document cannot be found.
+Sometimes with older publications or manuscripts as well as some web publications, it is not possible to find any dates associated with the documents.
 For in-text references, these publications with no dates should be mentioned with the words “date unknown” within square brackets.